Monday, 13 June 2016

 Water, where you'd least expect to find it.

-Now, lakes aren’t what you’d expect to find smack dab in the middle of the desert but there was a lovely one just outside of Prescott, AZ.
-Watson Lake.
+Lakes aren’t exactly what you expect to find smack dab in the middle of the desert, but just outside Prescott, AZ, sits a real gem—Watson Lake.
+A stunning surprise in an otherwise arid landscape.

 Lake Watson, Prescott